Michael Horton (actor): Career

 Horton appeared in such films and television series as Murder, She Wrote, Star Trek: Voyager, ER, Dances with Wolves, Taxi, M*A*S*H, 21 Jump Street, Baywatch, and The Eddie Capra Mysteries.
 He played the recurring role of Enterprise Security Chief Lt.
 Daniels in Star Trek: First Contact (1996) and Star Trek: Insurrection (1998), credited as Security Officer in the former and Lieutenant Daniels in the latter.

 His voiceover work in animation includes Rick Jones in The Incredible Hulk, Chip Chase in The Transformers, Hollywood stuntman Jeff Wright and Stormer's brother Craig Phillips on Jem, the younger brother Tommy Talltree of Airborne in the G.I.
-Joe episode "Operation Mind Menace", and Arn in The Legend of Prince Valiant.
+Joe episode "Operation Mind Menace", Arn in The Legend of Prince Valiant, and John Jameson in Spider-Man.
 Horton also voiced The Prince in the 1989 animated film, Happily Ever After.
 His last credited acting role was in an episode of Judging Amy as Alvin Harvey in 2002.

 Horton is also a producer, director, and editor.
 He is the co-host of the podcast Digital Production Buzz, and a founder of the Los Angeles Final Cut Pro User Group.